Tumbleweed-64/ClippyEdit/README.md

 - Finish the features on the "📎" button
 - Fix a bug with the Hot Dog Stand theme that interferes with the other themes
 - Give Clippy some more jokes.
 These should trigger when you load a file, try to write, and other inconvienient times for someone to be making fun of your writing in some way.
+- I will be rewriting this soon with Java, but the old repo will still be kept here if anybody wants the classic experience.